Neonatal conjunctivitisNewborn conjunctivitis; Conjunctivitis of the newborn; Ophthalmia neonatorum; Eye infection - neonatal conjunctivitis

 When to Contact a Medical Professional

-Talk to your health care provider if you have given birth (or expect to give birth) in a place where antibiotic or silver nitrate drops are not routinely placed in the infant's eyes -- for example, if you are having an unsupervised birth at home.
-This is especially important if you have had, or are at risk for, any sexually transmitted disease.
+Talk to your provider if you have given birth (or expect to give birth) in a place where antibiotic or silver nitrate drops are not routinely placed in the infant's eyes.
+An example would be having an unsupervised birth at home.
+This is very important if you have or are at risk for any sexually transmitted disease.

 Putting eye drops into all infants' eyes in the delivery room right after birth can help prevent many infections.
 (Most states have laws requiring this treatment.)

-When a mother has active herpes sores at the time of delivery, a cesarean section is recommended to prevent serious illness in the baby.
+When a mother has active herpes sores at the time of delivery, a Cesarean section (C-section) is recommended to prevent serious illness in the baby.

-Rubenstein JB, Virasch V. Conjunctivitis: infectious and noninfectious.
+Rubenstein JB, Tannan A. Conjunctivitis: infectious and noninfectious.
 In: Yanoff M, Duker JS, eds.
-Ophthalmology.
-3rd ed.
-Philadelphia, Pa: Mosby Elsevier; 2008:chap 4.6.
+Ophthalmology .
+4th ed.
+St. Louis, MO: Elsevier Saunders; 2014:chap 4.6.